Do you know what anxiety feels like?

 Foremost, I have to emphasize that anxiety is largely a biologically based mental disorder.

-One’s body is producing too much stress hormones that cause the body to go into a neurotic frenzy.
+One’s body is producing too many stress hormones that cause the body to go into a neurotic frenzy.
 In other words, anxiety is a physical state with subsequent mental side effects.

 So, why does that matter?